CrowdDotDev/crowd.dev/technical-docs/development-and-deployment.md

 5. After that you can start services normally with `./cli clean-start`.
 After a few minutes, the web application should be running at [http://localhost:8081](http://localhost:8081).

+### Machine specifications

+For a single-machine deplpymnent, we recommend a Linux server, with at least 24GB of RAM and 8 cores 2Ghz CPU.

+### Setting up integrations

+Integrations will need to be set on a individual basis.
+You can check the guides on setting up integrations in our integrations guide.